riesentoaster/lvls/README.md

 ### clients

 The server will also output the address for the clients (smartphones, computers etc.) to connect to.
 It will take the form of `http://[server ip]:3000/`.

+## FAQ

+#### Can lvls be used without an internet connection?

+The installation requires an internet connection, after that the server can be run offline.